Fever Crumb (series): Plot summary

 As the Aeroplane nears completion, Thursday Island is besieged by Jago Belkin, who has learned of Arlo's plan from Thirza, who enticed the information from Arlo's best friend and Angel, Weasel, before murdering him.
 Jago is accompanied by a legion of soldiers (The London engineer Dr Teal also shows up after the initial assault), who corner Arlo and Fever in a derelict tower where the Aeroplane is kept.
-Jago is killed in the final confrontation which leads to Fever successfully flying the world's first Aeroplane for several minutes before it plummets into the sea.
+Jago is killed in the final confrontation, which leads to Fever successfully flying the world's first Aeroplane for several minutes before it plummets into the sea.
 Fever and Arlo are picked up by Wavey Godshawk and Dr. Crumb, Fever's parents, who persuade Fever to forget about the dreams of flight which she shared with Arlo and return to London, which is in the process of transforming into the first Traction City.
 Fever saves Arlo's life, but in doing so she is forced to betray him and his research.
-Breaking Fever's heart, Arlo sails away from Mayda and the Thursday Island, never to return.
+Breaking Fever's heart, Arlo sails away from Mayda and Thursday Island, never to return.

 She leaves the Traveling Circus to work with Nicola Quercus and the Nomads, returning to London where she reconciles with Wavey and Gideon as the new London was built.
 Gideon becomes an important part of the engineering team behind the first Traction City, and lives happily with his lover and his daughter for a while.